-The Diagnostic Assessment Service aims to provide a three to five day diagnostic assessment and is performed in the telemetry suites within the Neville Childhood Epilepsy Centre.
-The main objective is medical diagnosis and usually includes 48 hours of video telemetry – a means of monitoring and recording electrical activity within the brain by recording brain activity with an accompanying time-locked video of the child or young person.
+This usually includes a minimum of 48 hours of video telemetry.
+Video telemetry is a way of monitoring electrical activity within the brain by recording brain activity with an accompanying video of the young person.